 The Board of Directors of the sole corporate trustee must include at least one person who is a licensed independent trustee under section 131 of the Financial Markets Conduct Act 2013.
 The Board of Directors includes four licensed independent trustees (Charlie Cahn, Sarah Graydon, Tim McGuinness and Ian Russon).
 Currently, the licensed independent trustee designated for the scheme is Ian Russon.

 We are responsible for offering membership of the scheme, accepting members into the scheme, managing the scheme’s property and investments and administering the scheme.

-We use the services of professional advisors such as investment advisors, administration manager and auditor to help run the scheme.
-The names of our advisors are listed here.
+We use the services of professional advisers such as investment advisors, an administration manager and an auditor to help run the scheme.
+The names of our advisers are listed here.